pierlui/unitedCode/README.md

 # unitedCode
 code for pCT raw data reading

-The directory where the program is rum must contain the 2 classes for WEPL reconstruction and TV (Wepl.h, CalTV.h) and the writeBinary.cc file. compile the main code by: g++ -std=c++0x  -o codePP maincode.cpp.
+The directory where the program is run must contain the 2 classes for WEPL reconstruction and TVcorrection (respect.
+Wepl.h, CalTV.h) and the writeBinary.cc file. compile the main code by: g++ -std=c++0x  -o codePP maincode.cpp.
 At the moment two main codes are uploaded in this repository:
 1: pierReview_int.cpp